 STD Check Text Message: How The Scam Works

 Watch out for a random STD check text message that may hit your mobile phone these days.
-The text informs recipients that someone they were in contact with tested positive for a sexually transmitted disease.
+Known as the STDCheck Notify scam, the text informs recipients that someone they were in contact with tested positive for a sexually transmitted disease.
 The test was apparently done after booking on www.stdcheck.com, and the infected patient now has to inform all the previous partners about the bad news.
-How does the scam work?
+How does the scam (also known as the STDcheck Prank) work?
 Let’s see.

 Essentially, it has the same pattern used in many of the recent Coronavirus scams that were perpetrated via text on several mobile devices.
 The message’s content is as follows (including grammar mistakes): “A sexual partner recently tested positive for an STD & is notifying you via our Anonymous Notification Tool to recommend you also get tested.
 Testing is the only way to be sure of your STD status.
 For more details on this message and getting tested, visit STDcheck.com/notify.
 Reply STOP to unsubscribe”.

-Although the website you may see in the text message belongs to a legitimate company (STDcheck), clicking on it will redirect you to a page with nothing to do with what it says.
+Although the website (STDcheck/notify) you may see in the text message belongs to a legitimate company (STDcheck), clicking on it will redirect you to a page with nothing to do with what it says.
 You are asked to provide an email address and personal information that will later be sold to third parties.
 The cybercriminals claim that this information is needed for your test registration.
+The problem lies when the website is really official-looking, and many people fall for that.

 Alternatively, there is a chance that the phone line used by scammers to send these mass messages is a Premium line, meaning that – as a receiver – you may pay additional, hefty charges – especially if you continue the conversation.
-How does a $2/text sound?
+How does a $9/text sound for the STDcheck prank?
+Not good, that’s for sure.

 STD Check Text Scam: How To Avoid